 1. Can aluminum be cut with a laser?

-- Answer: Yes, you can typically laser cut aluminum up to 1/8" thick.
+- Answer: Yes, you can typically laser cut aluminum up to 1/8" thick.2.
+Can you cut carbon steel and stainless steel on the same laser?

 - Answer: Heck yes you can!
 That's a good question, there are probably a lot of people out there wondering the same thing.